asylumfunk/xbmc-script.dvdmanager/readme.txt

 =================================================

 Installation:
+	- Edit the "dvds.txt" file such that each line contains a separate video title.
-	- Simply copy the "DvdManager\" directory to the "scripts\" directory inside of your XBMC installation.
+	- Copy the "DvdManager\" directory to the "scripts\" directory inside of your XBMC installation.
+	- Make sure that the videos will be added to your library by doing the following:
+		1. Run the script for the first time.
+		2. Add the "DvdManager\DVDs\" directory to your XBMC Video Library
 	- Voila!

+	I realize that it's pretty raw right now...
+I'm working on it.

 Use:
 	- Edit the "dvds.txt" file such that each line contains a separate video title.